CatChen/versioned-storage/README.md

 1. Unlike `localStorage`, our API never throws error.
 No need to wrap everything in try-catch.
 2. Read and write values as JSON instead of string.
-3. Flow typing support for JSON structure being read and written.
+3. TypeScript and Flow typing support for JSON structure being read and written.

 ## API